Thertzlor/Revenant/wiki/Macros/Wrap-Key-Macro.md

 The Wrap key macro works by pressing all its keys in order, either when the next key output starts or directly the moment the key is pressed (via the [direct](#direct) option) and then waiting until another key output (including multi character outputs) finishes before releasing all its keys again in reverse order.
 A wrap key macro can consist of any number of key names or any string of characters, but note that since a key cannot be pressed again while *already* pressed down, repeated keys or characters are ignored.

-The normal [Key Macro]() only resolves [Modifier Shortcuts]() when they are followed by another non-modifier character, but Wrap Key macro does not make this distinction (unless the shortcut is explicitly escaped), since it will always be pressed in addition to some other key and modifiers keys like Shift, Ctrl, etc are natural candidates for use in Wrap Key Macros.
+The normal [Key Macro](./Key-Macro) only resolves [Modifier Prefixes](./Key-Output#quick-modifier-prefixes) when they are followed by another non-modifier character, but Wrap Key macro does not make this distinction (unless the shortcut is explicitly escaped), since it will always be pressed in addition to some other key and modifiers keys like Shift, Ctrl, etc are natural candidates for use in Wrap Key Macros.

-Even though the [Key Buffer Macro]() has a similar wrapping feature for single keys or modifiers, the wrap key works differently by wrapping around the entire output, whereas the buffer would only wraps around the first key.
+Even though the [Key Buffer Macro](./Key-Buffer-Macro) has a similar wrapping feature for single keys or modifiers, the wrap key works differently by wrapping around the entire output, whereas the buffer would only wraps around the first key.

 ```lua